BYU-Hydroinformatics/ggst/docs/source/algorithm.rst

 **Software Availability**
 ------------------------
 The GGST web application was created using Tethys Platform, developed in our hydroinformatics laboratory.
-It can be accessed on a Tethys portal hosted at Brigham Young University by browsing to this `link <https://tethys-staging.byu.edu/apps>`_ and selecting the Grace Groundwater Subsetting Tool application.
+It can be accessed on a Tethys portal associated with the NOAA GeoGLOWS project by browsing to this `link <https://apps.geoglows.org/apps>`_ and selecting the Grace Groundwater Subsetting Tool application.